maftabali/aws-health-check/README.md

 # aws-health-check
-Project to perform checks on an AWS environment
+Project to perform operations on AWS EC2 instances, volumes and snapshots Uses boto3 AWS SDK

 Create a aws profile with access to the resources that you intend to monitor